This post is sponsored by EyePromise.

 If you could easily improve your night vision for driving, wouldn't you want to take the steps to do it right away?
 I've done some research and my hope is that you will make these changes today if you are having trouble seeing on the road at night.

 You may remember the issues I had with my eyes a few years ago.
 My vision deteriorated so quickly that I called my doctor and made an appointment, even though I had seen her less than a year before.
 I assumed I needed to get a new prescription for contacts, but was I ever wrong.
 I was told I had very fast growing cataracts, rare for someone my age.

 After several surgeries, my eyes seem to be in pretty good shape, except for driving at night.
 Driving when it's dark is still sometimes difficult, and from what I've read, it's pretty normal when you are over forty.
 I was surprised to learn that 40% of people over 40 feel uncomfortable driving at night.
 I remember when I first noticed I had a problem.
 The bright lights on the highway almost ran together, there was so much glare.

 And if a car coming towards me had their bright lights on, it took my eyes forever to adjust again.
-Honestly, it’s frightening.
-Take a look at this video about night driving.
-Does it sound familiar?
+Honestly, it's frightening.

 It's not surprising that 90% of a driver's reaction depends on vision, and according to the National Highway Safety Administration, fatalities on the road happen three times more often at night.
 I need to drive at night—there’s just no way around it with a teenager still at home and a husband who travels.
 I decided to do some research and I feel so much better about driving when it's dark.